The Proposition is a contemporary romance novel by Katie Ashley.

 - Series: Book 1 of 2

-I truly hate writing bad reviews and I probably wouldn’t have written this one but I feel like I owe it to women everywhere to speak up and say hey, this kind of behavior isn’t okay.
+I hate writing bad reviews and probably wouldn’t have written this one, but I feel like I owe it to women everywhere to speak up and say, ” Hey, this kind of behavior isn’t okay.
 This isn’t the way you win a man.
 This isn’t the right thing to do.
-If you want to find Mr. Right then you need to be Mrs. Right.
+If you want to find Mr. Right, you need to be Mrs. Right.
 You need to get your crazy in order and understand that sex is not the way to a man’s heart.
 You need to understand that once a man has cheated on past girls, he is going to cheat on you.
 Did you people not learn anything from Sandra Bullock?
-When Sandra Bullock met her now ex-husband Jessie James he left his wife who at the time was seven months pregnant with his child to be with Sandra Bullock.
-Then surprise surprise once a cheater, always a cheater.
+When Sandra Bullock met her now ex-husband Jessie James, he left his wife, who at the time was seven months pregnant with his child, to be with Sandra Bullock.
+Then surprise, surprise, once a cheater, always a cheater.
 Why is this confusing?
-ONCE A CHEATER ALWAYS A CHEATER.
+ONCE A CHEATER, ALWAYS A CHEATER.
 If he cheated on his ex-wife with you, then chances are one day he is going to cheat on you with someone else.

-There are millions of women out there who fall in love with the wrong guy — You know the kind of guy who cheats on you, treats you like shit, or doesn’t respect you.
+Millions of women out there fall in love with the wrong guy — You know, the kind of guy who cheats on you, treats you like shit, or doesn’t respect you.
 That’s why sites like girlpowergirlstrong.com have such a large following.
 And the book I read this week is like a road map of what not to do in terms of relationships and men.

-- Yeah, I just got you cheating on me with a topless girl sitting on your lap but just tell me you love me and we can work it out.
+- Yeah, I just got you cheating on me with a topless girl sitting on your lap, but tell me you love me, and we can work it out.